kamil-rudnicki/obsidian-recent-notes/README.md

 3. Reload Obsidian
 4. Enable the plugin in your settings

+## Not Yet Implemented

+- Highligh color like in settings window
+- Sticky headers that works with transcluent
+- Right click shows default note menu
+- Keyboard navigation

 ## Support

 If you encounter any issues or have suggestions, please file them in the [GitHub Issues](https://github.com/kamil-rudnicki/obsidian-recent-notes/issues) section.